Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 Maret 2025 14.23.30 UTC
+- WIB: Jumat, 7 Maret 2025 15.31.21 UTC
-- WITA: Jumat, 7 Maret 2025 15.23.30 UTC
+- WITA: Jumat, 7 Maret 2025 16.31.21 UTC
-- WIT: Jumat, 7 Maret 2025 16.23.30 UTC
+- WIT: Jumat, 7 Maret 2025 17.31.21 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: inspirational
+Kategori: nature